 Have you heard the term, “catfishing,” and are wondering what it means?
 Or do you think someone could be catfishing you?
 Or perhaps you're the one who's guilty of catfishing others?
 In today’s digital dating world, it’s imperative to not only know what catfishing is but why it's such a problematic trend today.

-In the most basic sense, catfishing is when someone creates a fake online persona that he or she uses to communicate with others on dating apps and sites as well as on social media.
-And in many cases, this false representation is often vastly different from the person who created it in numerous ways.
+Catfishing is when someone creates a fake online persona that he or she uses to communicate with others on dating apps and sites as well as on social media.
+In many cases, this false representation includes fake photos and information that do not accurately portray the person behind the persona.

 Why Do People Catfish?